imcf/hrm-omero/README.md

 ## Debugging

-The connector will try to place log messages in a file in the location specified as `$HRM_LOG` in the HRM configuration file **unless** a configuration option named `$OMERO_CONNECTOR_LOGFILE_DISABLED` is present and non-empty.
+The connector will try to place log messages in a file in the *directory* specified as `$HRM_LOG` in the HRM configuration file **unless** a configuration option named `$OMERO_CONNECTOR_LOGFILE_DISABLED` is present and non-empty.
 In a standard setup this will result in the log file being `/var/log/hrm/omero-connector.log`.